 LAW OF ECONOMY AND REGULATED SECTORS

-The course aims to highlight the evolutionary process of the regulation of the banking and financial sector with particular attention to the most critical aspects; to analyze the forms of protection of the saver-investor in the provision of financial services; to identify the ratio of some recent events affecting the banking-financial sector.
+The course aims to highlight the evolutionary process of the regulation of the banking and financial sector with particular attention to the most critical aspects; to analyze the forms of protection of the saver-investor in the provision of financial services; to identify the rationale of some recent events affecting the banking-financial sector.